Alain Vigneault: Philadelphia Flyers

 On April 15, 2019, the Philadelphia Flyers hired Vigneault as their head coach.
 In the 2019–20 season, his first season with the Flyers, he led the club to a 41–21–7 record and a playoff appearance, before the season ended three weeks earlier than supposed to as a result of the restrictions surrounding the COVID-19 pandemic.
-After the seasons premature end, Vigneault was a finalist for the Jack Adams Award for the fifth time in his coaching career, coming in second in final voting to the Boston Bruins' Bruce Cassidy.
+After the premature end of the regular season, Vigneault was a finalist for the Jack Adams Award for the fifth time in his coaching career, coming in second in final voting to the Boston Bruins' Bruce Cassidy.
 In the 2020 playoffs, the Flyers defeated Vigneault's former team, the Montreal Canadiens in six games before getting defeated in the next round by the New York Islanders in seven games.

 On February 28, 2021, Vigneault won his 700th career game as a head coach, a 3–0 shutout win over the Buffalo Sabres, becoming the ninth coach in NHL history to reach the milestone.

 On December 6, the Flyers fired Vigneault following a 7–1 loss to the Tampa Bay Lightning.
 The loss extended their losing streak to eight games amidst falling to an 8–10–4 record to begin the season after missing the playoffs in the previous season.

+Retirement

+In a July 2023 interview with Le Journal de Montreal, Vigneault revealed that he has retired from professional hockey.